 So the bailiff objects, “But you're honor, they can't both be right.”

 Don't prejudge the JPFO and SAF thing.

 Scottsdale, Ariz.-based Bloomfield Press, founded in 1988, is the largest publisher and distributor of gun-law books in the country.
 Our website, gunlaws.com, features a free national directory to gun laws and relevant contacts in all states and federally, along with our unique line of related books and DVDs.
 “After Your Shoot” for media review is available on request, call 800-707-4020.
-Our authors are available for interview, call to schedule.
-Call for cogent positions on gun issues, informed analysis on proposed laws, talk radio that lights up the switchboard, fact sheets and position papers.
+Our authors are available for an interview, call to schedule.
+Call for cogent positions on gun issues, informed analysis on proposed laws, talk radio that lights up the switchboard, fact sheets, and position papers.
 As we always say, “It doesn't make sense to own a gun and not know the rules.”
 Visit: www.gunlaws.com